-CSSTOP [-p | -q][-h]
+CSSTOP [ -p | -q | c ][ -h ]

 Use the CSSTOP command to stop the SNA Node.
 The flags have the same meaning as for CSSTART.
 If the node is successfully stopped then CSSTOP returns zero, otherwise a nonzero value is returned.
+The -c flag convert output to Windows code page.
+This option is intended to use with the Tivoli-integration support for Personal Communications .

-CSQUERY [-p | -q][-h]
+CSQUERY [ -p | -q | c ][ -h ]

 Use the CSQUERY command to query the status of the SNA Node.
 The flags have the same meaning as for CSSTART.
 Along with the status, the default and active configuration file names are shown.
 If the node is running, then CSQUERY returns zero; otherwise a nonzero value is returned.
+The -c flag convert output to Windows code page.
+This option is intended to use with the Tivoli-integration support for Personal Communications .

-CSDSPY {resource [object_id] [/D#]} | [-h]
+CSDSPY {resource [resource\id] [/D#]} [/C][ -h ]